vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 Note that the scope of this documentation is limited to Tanzu Kubernetes Grid (multi-cloud) and that it is a customer-managed solution.

-The following reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md)
+This reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md)

 ![Tanzu Edition reference architecture diagram](img/index/tkgm-diagram.png)